adityjoshi/obsidian/Post.md

 # Load Balancer vs reverse proxy vs api gateway

 Apis Gateways, Load Balancer and Reverse Proxy Servers  are essential components in modern software architecture.
 Each serves a specialised function, enhancing the performance, security, and scalability of web applications.

+# Go
+Golang has been my go to language for a time now.
+To put my learnings to practice, I build Hostel Ease - a reimplementation of Hostel Grievance Redressal in Go.

+For responsive backend I have Gin, the lightning-fast web framework written in Go.
+With Gin onboard, HostelNest reaches new heights of performance and productivity.
+Leveraging its martini-like API, Gin ensures blazing-fast response times—up to 40 times faster—thanks to its httprouter under the hood.

+For database i have used PostgreSQL renowned for its reliability, scalability, and extensibility.
+PostgreSQL, an RDBMS database, brings a plethora of benefits to HostelNest.

+Instead of writing hardcoded PostgreSQL queries, I've harnessed the power of GORM (Go Object Relational Mapper) within HostelNest, transforming database interactions into a seamless, intuitive process.
+GORM simplifies database interactions with its clean and expressive API, reducing development time and complexity.

+Integrating mailing services into Hostel Ease is crucial for timely customer notifications.
+Gomail is the best option.
+It simplifies email sending in Golang with an easy-to-use API for crafting emails with attachments and managing recipients.
+It simplifies the way you handle emails, making communication more efficient and effective.

+Golang has been my go-to language for a while now.
+To put my learnings into practice, I built Hostel Ease—a reimplementation of Hostel Grievance Redressal in Go.
+Here is a quick gist explaining Hostel Ease.

+For a responsive backend, I've incorporated Gin, the lightning-fast web framework written in Go.
+With Gin on board, HostelNest reaches new heights of performance and productivity.
+Leveraging its martini-like API, Gin ensures blazing-fast response times—up to 40 times faster—thanks to its httprouter under the hood.

+For the database, I've utilised PostgreSQL, renowned for its reliability, scalability, and extensibility.
+PostgreSQL, an RDBMS database, brings a plethora of benefits to HostelNest.

+Instead of writing hardcoded PostgreSQL queries, I've harnessed the power of GORM (Go Object Relational Mapper) within HostelNest, transforming database interactions into a seamless, intuitive process.
+GORM simplifies database interactions with its clean and expressive API, reducing development time and complexity.

+Integrating mailing services into Hostel Ease is crucial for timely customer notifications.
+Gomail is the best option.
+It simplifies email sending in Golang with an easy-to-use API for crafting emails with attachments and managing recipients.
+Gomail simplifies the way you handle emails, making communication more efficient and effective.

+It was fun writing and working on this project.
+Building Hostel Ease from the ground up, reimagining the Hostel Grievance Redressal system in Go, has been both challenging and immensely gratifying.

+⚡️ I keep on writing and sharing my learning across my socials, so if you resonate do follow along.
+I keep it no fluff; just engineering.